Shuttle/shuttle-esb/transport-message.md

 public string MessageType { get; public set; }
 ```

-The `FullName` of the message type represted by the `Message` property.
+The `FullName` of the message type represented by the `Message` property.

 ### AssemblyQualifiedName